 The ASPCA has sunflowers listed as non-toxic for cats as well as dogs and horses.
 This is good news if you have sunflowers in your garden or home!
 Essentially, if your cat nibbles on some petals or leaves, nothing terrible will happen.

 Having said that, vets warn that some cats might end up with an upset stomach after eating sunflowers.
-Cats are obligate carnivores, which means that about 70% of their diet needs to be made up of meat, and plant matter is something they just don’t need.
+Cats are obligate carnivores, which means that a very high proportion of their diet needs to be made up of meat, and plant matter is something they just don’t need.

 How About Sunflower Seeds?

 Most sunflower seeds tend to be salted, which is a huge no-no for cats.
-The Pet Poison Helpline considers salt to be toxic for cats, and it can lead to some of the following issues:
+The Pet Poison Helpline considers salt to be potentially toxic for cats.
+The most common sources of salt poisoning are attempts to induce vomiting at home and the ingestion of homemade play dough.
+Salt poisoning can lead to some of the following issues:

 If your cat has eaten anything with extra salt and exhibits any or some of these symptoms, bring your cat to the veterinarian immediately.